How likely are interest rates to go up in the near future? Here’s why we predict a NZ interest rates forecast of continued low(ish) rates…

 - With inflation lacking, markets are pricing out inflation and yields are falling as a result.

-- Central bank interest rates in Switzerland are -0.75%, Japan is -0.1%, Sweden, Norway and the Eurozone (Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain) are all at 0%, Denmark is near zero at 0.05%, Australia, England, Israel and Poland are at 0.1%, and the following countries are all at 0.25% – Canada, Czech Republic, New Zealand and the United States (Global-Rates).
+- Central bank interest rates in Switzerland are -0.75%, Denmark -0.35%, Japan -0.1%, Sweden, Norway and the Eurozone (Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Portugal, Slovakia, Slovenia and Spain) are all at 0%, Australia, Great Britain, Israel and Poland are at 0.1%, and the following countries are all at 0.25% – Canada, Czech Republic, New Zealand and USA (Global-Rates).

 - Where interest rates go, mortgage rates follow.
-All major banks have fixed rates under 3% now, with special rates for low LVR loans (<80%) as low as 2.49%.
+All major banks have fixed rates well under 3% now, with special rates for low LVR loans (<80%) as low as 2.25%.

 - With the primary driver of interest rates being inflation, which has remained stubbornly below target since the 2008-09 GFC and is predicted to remain low for quite some time…

 - In our opinion, you’re more likely to see leprechauns dancing in your garden than a return to high mortgage rates in the foreseeable future.